kondeg/favorite-movies/README.md

 This app demonstrates how to create and use a custom ArrayAdapter to display a custom list item view that is more complex than the single TextView supported by the standard ArrayAdapter.

 A webcast was recorded that goes through this example code for the Android Developer Nanodegree.

+The project above was used to create Favorite Movies Stage 1 project